 - Gay marriage legalized: 2013 (France)

 - Gay scene highlights: no gay bars

 - Gay beach: Plage de la Petite Anse des Salines

 - Best gay events: Martinique Carnival and Martinique Gay Pride

 - Best gay hotel: Le Carbet Gay B&B

-How safe is Martinique for gay travellers?
+How safe is Martinique for gay travelers?

 The gay scene of Martinique

-Whilst Martinique doesn't have a gay scene, there are some gay-friendly and gay-owned establishments that are safe and welcoming for LGBTQ travellers.
+Whilst Martinique doesn't have a gay scene, there are some gay-friendly and gay-owned establishments that are safe and welcoming for LGBTQ travelers.
 Our advice would be to stay at one of the island's gay guesthouses like La Kalenda Gay or Le Carbet Gay and ask them if there are any gay parties happening.

 What Martinique does have is a gay-friendly beach area.
 At the far end of the stunningly gorgeous Les Salines beach is an area known as Plage de la Petite Anse des Salines.
-While it’s not exactly outwardly gay like some of the beaches you might have sauntered onto in the past, there is an unspoken consensus that this a safe place for LGBTQ travellers to congregate and meet other gay travellers and locals.
+While it’s not exactly outwardly gay like some of the beaches you might have sauntered onto in the past, there is an unspoken consensus that this is a safe place for LGBTQ travelers to congregate and meet other gay travelers and locals.
 There’s also a gay-friendly nude beach close by called Little Anse des Salines.